Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-A burn injury usually results from an energy transfer to the body.
 There are many types of burns caused by thermal, radiation, chemical, or electrical contact, including:

 Thermal burns.
 Burns from external heat sources that raise the temperature of the skin and tissues and cause tissue cell death or charring; Hot metals, scalding liquids, steam, and flames, when coming in contact with the skin, can cause thermal burns.